SergioAlias/fusariumid-train/README.md

 ---

 A [Snakemake](https://snakemake.readthedocs.io/en/v7.32.2/) workflow to train [QIIME 2](https://qiime2.org/) taxonomic [Naive Bayes classifiers](https://resources.qiime2.org/#qiime-2-2024-5-present) for the [FUSARIUM-ID database](https://github.com/fusariumid/fusariumid).
-This database contains sequences of the Translation Elongation Factor 1 alpha (TEF1), which serves as a considerably better marker for species identification in the filamentous fungal genus [*Fusarium*](https://en.wikipedia.org/wiki/Fusarium) than [ITS](https://en.wikipedia.org/wiki/Internal_transcribed_spacer), the standard marker for all Fungi.
+This database contains sequences of the Translation Elongation Factor 1 alpha (TEF1, also known as EF1α), which serves as a considerably better marker for species identification in the filamentous fungal genus [*Fusarium*](https://en.wikipedia.org/wiki/Fusarium) than [ITS](https://en.wikipedia.org/wiki/Internal_transcribed_spacer), the standard marker for all Fungi.

 If you don't want to run the workflow, you can ~~[pick one of the pre-computed classfiers here!](https://github.com/SergioAlias/fusariumid-train/releases)~~